 High through the years of 2011 and 2013, cargo theft, as a result of fictitious pickup, declined by 18% last year, which is good news.
 The bad news is that the average value per theft increased 36% to $232,924, while most truckers only carry $100,000 worth of freight insurance.

 To avoid cargo theft and losing shipments to carriers with more insurance protection, freight brokers or shippers should consider buying excess cargo insurance coverage.
+Reach out to us here at LOGISTIQ if you are interested in getting a quick excess cargo insurance quote.

 So what defines cargo theft by fictitious pickup?
 Using false identification or bogus carrier names, criminals pose as legitimate truck drivers to trick companies into handing loads over to them which they subsequently sell on the open market.
 Because the crime sometimes occurs when victims neglect due diligence on carriers and drivers, it is under reported despite the fact that it represents 8% of reported cargo theft.